High Court of Justice: Chancery Division

 The Chancery Division (housed in the Rolls Building) deals with business law, trusts law, probate law, insolvency, and land law in relation to issues of equity.
 It has specialist courts (the Patents Court and the Companies Court) which deal with patents and registered designs and company law matters respectively.
 All tax appeals are assigned to the Chancery Division.

 Until 2005, the Lord Chancellor was the de jure head of the Chancery Division, but appointed a Vice-Chancellor who nominally acted as his deputy.
 The Constitutional Reform Act 2005 renamed the Vice-Chancellor to Chancellor of the High Court and made him the head of the Division.

 Cases heard before the Chancery Division are reported in the Chancery Division law reports.
 In practice, there is some overlap of jurisdiction with the KBD.

 From October 2015, the Chancery Division and the Commercial Court have maintained the Financial List for cases which would benefit from being heard by judges with suitable expertise and experience in the financial markets or which raise issues of general importance to the financial markets.
 The procedure was introduced to enable fast, efficient and high quality dispute resolution of claims related to the financial markets.

+It was announced on 2 June 2026 that, with effect from October 2026, the Chancery Division would be renamed the Business and Property Division, and the title of Chancellor of the High Court would be renamed the President of the Business and Property Division.

 Business and Property Courts

 The formation within the High Court of the Business and Property Courts of England and Wales was announced in March 2017, and launched in London in July 2017.
 The courts would in future administer the specialist jurisdictions previously administered in the King's Bench Division under the names of the Admiralty Court, the Commercial Court, and the Technology and Construction Court, and in the Chancery Division under the lists for business, company and insolvency law, competition, finance, intellectual property, revenue, and trusts and probate.
 These courts are located at the Rolls Building in central London, and in District Registries located in Birmingham, Bristol, Cardiff, Manchester, Liverpool, Leeds and Newcastle.

 The change was intended to enable judges who have suitable expertise and experience in the specialist business and property jurisdictions to be cross-deployed to sit in the specialist courts, while continuing existing practices for cases that proceed in them.

+The renamed Business and Property Division will comprise all the specialist jurisdictions currently comprised in the Business and Property Courts.